streamdata-gallery-organizations/royal-bank-of-scotland/apis.md

 ---
 name: Streadata.io API Gallery - Royal Bank of Scotland
-description: This is a repository of  APIs, self-contained as a Github repository, with HTML and YAML representations of the APIs and their surrounding operations.
+description: This is a repository of royal bank of scotland APIs, self-contained as a Github repository, with HTML and YAML representations of the APIs and their surrounding operations.
 image: http://template.streamdata.gallery/assets/royal-bank-of-scotland.png
 created: "2018-02-24"
-modified: "2018-05-22"
+modified: "2018-06-20"
 url: http://royal-bank-of-scotland.streamdata.gallery/apis.json
 specificationVersion: "0.14"
 apis: []